The kitchen garden at Knightshayes

 Today, the garden team aim to work in the spirit of the Victorians, embracing innovation and new varieties whilst still looking to preserve our vegetable growing history.
 To do this, we use many heritage seeds, which include 146 different tomatoes!

 Unusually for a restored garden, all the produce grown at Knightshayes is harvested and used.
-Despite its ornamental presentation, it’s actually an exemplary working kitchen garden and the fruit and vegetables grown feature every week on the Stables Café menu.
+Despite its ornamental presentation, it’s actually an exemplary working kitchen garden and the fruit and vegetables grown can feature on the Stables Café menu throughout the year.

 We also supply the local Pannier Market in Tiverton for around seven months of the year.
-Visitors can even serve up a taste of Knightshayes at home by popping to the stall at the top of the kitchen garden to see what freshly picked seasonal produce is for sale.
+Visitors can even serve up a taste of Knightshayes at home by visiting the Shop to see what freshly picked seasonal produce is for sale.

 Thriving garden community